Logical blocks for fault-tolerant topological quantum computation: Assembling blocks into circuits: Concatenating LDPC codes with surface codes

 Toric code spiders are logical blocks representing encoded versions of these spiders such that each input and output is a qubit encoded in a surface code.
 We depict example toric code spiders corresponding to $\spiderx{4}$ and $\spiderz{4}$ in Fig.~\ref{figToricCodeSpiders}.

 \textbf{Stabilizer measurements.} By composing many toric code spiders in a network along with single-qubit Hadamard and phase gates, we can perform any Clifford circuit.
-Such circuits can be used to measure the stabilizers of any stabilizer code, and in the following we will show how networks of spiders alone are sufficient to measure the stabilizers of any CSS code (Calderbank-Shor-Steane)~\cite{calderbank1996good,steane1996multiple}, thus giving us a recipe to measure the stabilizers of the concatenated codes of interest.
+Such circuits can be used to measure the stabilizers of any stabilizer code, and in the following we show how networks of spiders alone are sufficient to measure the stabilizers of any Calderbank-Shor-Steane (CSS) code~\cite{calderbank1996good,steane1996multiple}, thus giving us a recipe to measure the stabilizers of the concatenated codes of interest.

 As a simple example, consider the Clifford circuit depicted in Fig.~\ref{figToricCodeSpiderNetwork} that uses one ancilla to measure the Pauli operator $X^{\otimes 4}$ on four qubits.
 Such a circuit may be regarded as the syndrome measurement of a surface code stabilizer.
-One can rewrite the circuit as a network of operations consisting of $\spiderx{k}$ and $\spiderx{k}$ (also depicted in the figure), where each spider is represented by a $k$-legged tensor which are composed along ports.
+One can rewrite the circuit as a network of operations consisting of $\spiderx{k}$ and $\spiderx{k}$ (also depicted in the figure), where each spider is represented by a $k$-legged tensor that is composed along ports.
 One can verify this using standard stabilizer techniques or using the ZX-calculus~\cite{coecke2008interacting,van2020zx} (see also App.~\ref{appSpiderNetworks} for more details).
-We can arrange a space-time channel for the network as depicted in the figure.
-To measure $Z^{\otimes 4}$ one simply swaps the roles of $\spiderx{k}$ and $\spiderz{k}$.
+We can arrange a space-time network as depicted in the figure.
+To measure $Z^{\otimes 4}$, one simply swaps the roles of $\spiderx{k}$ and $\spiderz{k}$.

-\textbf{Concatenation with toric codes.} The previous example of performing stabilizer measurements can be generalised to the stabilizers of arbitrary concatenated CSS-codes.
+\textbf{Concatenation with toric codes.} The previous example of performing stabilizer measurements can be generalized to the stabilizers of arbitrary concatenated CSS codes.
 Namely, denote the concatenation of an \textit{inner code} $C_{\text{in}}$ and an \textit{outer code} $C_{\text{out}}$ by $C_{\text{out}}\circ C_{\text{in}}$.
 It is the result of encoding each logical qubit of $C_{\text{out}}$ into $C_{\text{in}}$.
 We consider using a surface code as the inner code, and a general CSS LDPC code as the outer code, (The high-threshold surface code is used to suppress the error rate to below the threshold of the LDPC outer code.)